-If you need to speak with a shoulder specialist in the Reno, Nevada and Carson City area, make an appointment at Swift Orthopedics.
+If you need to speak with a shoulder specialist in the Reno, Nevada and Carson City area, make an appointment at Swift Institute.
 Whether you hurt your shoulder playing weekend softball or you have an overuse injury as a result of your line of work, a shoulder specialist in our office will be able to help.

-When you meet with a shoulder specialist at our Carson City, NV, office, you can be certain that you’re working with a board-certified orthopedic physician who is highly trained and experienced in helping patients with shoulder-related issues.
+When you meet with a shoulder specialist at our Reno or Carson City office, you can be certain that you’re working with a board-certified orthopedic physician who is highly trained and experienced in helping patients with shoulder-related issues.
 You can also be certain that we’ll take the time to conduct a thorough physical examination – often with the assistance of state-of-the-art medical imagery technology – to pinpoint the exact source of the problem.
 With this information, one of our orthopedic specialists will then be able to recommend the specific treatment or combination of treatments that will give you the best chance of regaining range of motion, overcoming your pain, and returning to your daily active life.

 Often, disorders of the shoulder can be effectively managed with conservative therapies.
 At Swift Orthopedics, for example, we offer many non-surgical treatments, including physical therapy and pain management.
 If, however, your shoulder specialist determines that surgery is the best course of action for your condition, you can be certain that we have the expertise necessary to provide proper care.
 Our team of surgeons has extensive experience performing a variety of different procedures, including:

 - Total shoulder joint replacement

 - Fracture and dislocation repair